 We don’t offer proofreading (correcting the paper for all grammatical and formatting errors) at the Writing Center because our goal is to teach you how to become a more proficient writer.
 We may point out patterns of grammatical or formatting errors and show you how to correct them, but we do not guarantee that you will leave with a perfect paper.
 Instead, you will leave with more tools for writing skillfully and effectively.

-If you would like to have your paper proofread, you can find a list of proofreaders at the Reference Desk of Roberts Library (or by sending an email to WritingCenter@swbts.edu.)
+If you would like to have your paper proofread, you can find a list of proofreaders through this link or at the Public Services Desk of Roberts Library (or by sending an email to WritingCenter@swbts.edu.)
 The proofreaders on the list do charge for this service.

-The Writing Center in Fort Worth is located in several rooms on the 2nd floor of Roberts Library near the AVLC department: Room 246, Room 248, and two rooms in the Carrels.
-When you come for an appointment, you can go to the Reference Desk on the first floor to receive your room number and directions to the room.
+The Writing Center in Fort Worth is located in several rooms on the 2nd floor of Roberts Library near the AVLC department: Room 246 and Room 248.

 The Writing Center at Havard is located in the library.